maxz1985/docs/Writerside/topics/Custom-Identity-Broker-Federated-Access-to-AWS.md

 ![custom-identity-broker-federated-access-to-aws-01.png](custom-identity-broker-federated-access-to-aws-01.png) {thumbnail="true"}

 ### Prerequisites
+>When the Custom Identity Broker runs on-prem, use TPM, HSM or HashiCorp Vault to store **broker's own IAM credentials**

 * The identity broker application has permissions to access IAM's token service (STS) API to create temporary security credentials.
 Either:
   * **IAM user or role** the broker app will be running AS when calling `AssumeRole`